Definition

 Slovenia Market Inspectorate To Intensify Inspections On Under‑18 Alcohol And Tobacco Sales

-Slovenia’s Market Inspectorate has announced a targeted enforcement campaign for March and April 2026 to monitor compliance with age-restriction laws for alcohol and tobacco.
-Companies should prioritize the verification of in-store age-check protocols and staff training to manage heightened enforcement risks and potential penalties.
+Slovenia has launched a targeted enforcement campaign for March and April 2026 to monitor compliance with age-restriction laws for alcohol and tobacco sales.
+Businesses should prioritize the audit of age-verification protocols and staff training to manage increased inspection risks and ensure adherence to retail licensing obligations.

 EU Adopts Regulation (EU) 2026/471 Amending Wine-Sector Market Rules and Spirit-Drink Labelling

-The EU has adopted Regulation (EU) 2026/471, updating wine market rules and harmonizing labelling for de-alcoholised and reduced-alcohol products from March 2026.
-Producers must prepare for new 'alcohol-free' terminology and digital labelling standards while leveraging expanded CAP support for climate-resilient vineyard management.
+The EU has adopted Regulation (EU) 2026/471, introducing harmonized labelling for de-alcoholised beverages and updating market rules for the wine and spirits sectors from March 2026.
+Producers must align product branding with new standardized terminology for low-alcohol products and should leverage expanded agricultural support for climate-resilient vineyard management.

 WHO IARC Quantifies 4.5 Million Avoidable Cancer Deaths Worldwide in 2022

-A new WHO IARC study identifies that nearly half of global cancer deaths in 2022 were avoidable through primary prevention of risk factors like tobacco, alcohol, and UV exposure.
-This evidence base is expected to drive more aggressive national health policies and "best buy" interventions, increasing regulatory pressure on consumer product sectors and occupational safety standards.
+A new WHO IARC study identifies that nearly half of global cancer deaths in 2022 were avoidable through primary prevention of risk factors including tobacco, alcohol, and UV exposure.
+This evidence base will likely catalyze more aggressive national health policies and interventions, increasing regulatory pressure on consumer product sectors and occupational safety standards.

 These are just a few of the most recent Alcohol alerts.
 Foresight tracks every jurisdiction, every day — and surfaces only what affects your portfolio, with full citations and evidence.